int128/actions-tanpopo/tasks/kubebuilder-update/README.md

 Check the current version of the project from `cliVersion` field of `PROJECT` file.
 If it does not has `cliVersion` field, assumes that the project is using kubebuilder v4.5.2.

+The goal of this task is resolving the conflicts after applying the patch.
+Do not commit the change by git commit or git cherry-pick --continue.

 ## Steps

 Apply the patch to update the project: